 You may qualify for a catastrophic plan, the lowest level of coverage.
 These types of plans have a yearly deductible of $8,150 but make up for that cost with low monthly premiums.
 Still, it may be worth it to get a bronze or silver plan to avoid that cost when you need to use your insurance.

 According to the CDC, a high body mass makes you more likely to suffer from serious health conditions.
 That's why insurers will look at your body mass to determine your risk-level.
 People with higher BMIs pay more for health insurance.

-In 2016, KY had a 34.2 percent obesity rate, the seventh highest in the country.
+In 2019, KY had a 36.5 percent obesity rate, the fifth highest in the country.
 42 percent of state residents who used QuoteWizard to shop for health insurance have a BMI in the obese range.

 According to HealthCare.gov, health insurance plans cost up to three times more for older people than for younger people.
 Kentucky residents who used QuoteWizard to compare health care plans are, on average, 41 years old.

 Your zip code plays a larger role in your health care costs than you may think.
 Every state has different rules, regulations, and providers surrounding their health care marketplace.

 Also, health insurance rates tend to be community-rated.
 That means your rates can depend in part on the combined claims everyone files.
 So, if your neighbors file an abnormally high number of claims, your prices could inflate.

 That means how health-conscious your state is also plays a role in your premium.
 According to America’s Health Rankings, KY is the eighth unhealthiest state in the country.